-There’s a reason no other institution since the Roman imperium has been trusted with the power to invent new weeks out of thin air.
-Well, OK, maybe the Medieval papacy; but where are they now?
+There’s a reason no other institution since the Roman imperium has been entrusted with the power to invent new weeks out of thin air.
+Well, OK, maybe the Medieval Church; but where are they now?

 Absolute power corrupts absolutely, and what power could be more powerful than the power to manipulate the calendar itself—to literally molest time?